c4kef/c4kef/README.md

 - WhatsApp Android (Regular & Business)
 - TikTok (Web)
 - Yandex
+- 1xBet
+- Discord (in developing...)
+- Yahoo

 You can discuss the minimum rental cost and other conditions with me in telegram: https://t.me/C4keF